-On September 11, 2020, the Compensation Committee approved and established a long-term cash incentive structure for certain eligible employees including all of the NEOs.
-The long-term cash incentive awards were designed to incentivize growth in our adjusted EBITDA over the two year period covered by the awards (2021 and 2022).
-Each recipient of a long-term cash incentive award had a bonus opportunity based 50% on our adjusted EBITDA for 2021 and 50% on our adjusted EBITDA for 2022.
-The adjusted EBITDA goal for the portion of the long-term cash incentive awards for each of our NEOs corresponding to 2022 was \$123 million.
-The portion of the long-term cash incentive awards for each of our NEOs that could have been earned had the adjusted EBITDA goal for 2022 been satisfied is as follows: Kenneth M. Young- \$750,000; Jimmy B. Morgan- \$750,000; Louis Salamone- \$475,000; John Dziewisz- \$325,000, and Joe Buckler - \$397,500.
-Our actual adjusted EBITDA achieved for 2022 was \$72.4 million.
-Accordingly, none of our NEOs earned the 2022 portion of his long-term cash incentive award.
+On May 02, 2023, the Compensation Committee approved and established a long-term cash incentive structure for certain eligible employees including all of the NEOs.
+The long-term cash incentive awards were designed to incentivize growth in our adjusted EBITDA over the two-year performance period covered by the awards (2023 and 2024).
+Each recipient of a long-term cash incentive award has a bonus opportunity based 50% on our adjusted EBITDA for 2023 and 50% on our adjusted EBITDA for 2024.
+The adjusted EBITDA goal for the portion of the long-term cash incentive awards for our NEOs corresponding to 2023 was \$105 million.
+In addition, the awards promote retention of key employees as the recipient will only earn a bonus if the recipient remains employed with the Company or one of its subsidiaries through December 31, 2025 (except that the Compensation Committee may pay up to half of any such bonus opportunity corresponding to 2023 or 2024 following the end of that year if the participant ceases to be employed with the Company or one of its subsidiaries prior to December 31, 2025).
+The total long-term cash incentive opportunity for each of our NEOs is as follows: Kenneth M. Young- \$1,500,000; Jimmy B. Morgan-\$1,100,000; Louis Salamone-\$1,100,000; John Dziewisz-\$900,000, and Chris Riker - \$800,000.
+Our actual adjusted EBITDA achieved for 2023 was \$79.1 million.
+Accordingly, none of our NEOs earned the 2023 portion of his long-term cash incentive award.